ericdatakelly/MP13/README.md

 # MP13 (aka TheriakPTpath)
 Chemical time series optimization for P-T path construction

 This program is used to fit a model to chemical time series data.
-The data includes several time series of chemical variations frozen into crystals that formed in the Earth's crust.
+The data includes chemical variations frozen into crystals that formed in the Earth's crust.
+These crystals provide detailed information about many chemical and physical processes that occur deep in the Earth, which helps geoscientists reconstruct Earth history, model geodynamic processes, understand the formation of important mineral resources, and much more.

 Think of the crystals as little recording devices that preserve information about their chemical environment while they grow.
 This is analogous to the study of tree rings to understand the history of the tree or forest.

 Tree Rings